tofarr/persisty/examples/messager_2/README.md

 * This time you will need to log in to create a message.
 Use the user defined in the seed data - `admin` / `Password123!`![img.png](readme/login.png) You will get an error if you try to create a message without logging in!![input](readme/create_message_input.png) ![result](readme/create_message_result.png)

+* Most requests in GraphIQL now require that you set an authorization header: `{"Authorization": "Bearer ...` You can get a value for this header by running the login mutation

 * You can view published websocket events in the browser.
 I use the [Browser Websocket Client Chrome Extension](https://chrome.google.com/webstore/detail/browser-websocket-client/mdmlhchldhfnfnkfmljgeinlffmdgkjo?hl=en) for this: